camillevalat/Abcd5-website/README.md

 ---

+## Unlocking the Universal Language of Movies

+In the vast world of cinema, language is more than just words, it is a bridge that connects diverse audiences, transcending borders and cultures.
+Why study the language feature of movies, you ask?
+Because language is the pulse of storytelling, an invisible yet pivotal force that shapes the experience on screen.
+We’re about to try to unveil the secrets of how language can elevate a film’s appeal and global reach.

+Let’s dive right into that and start by exploring the 10 most frequently used languages.

+---

 ## Cracking the Code: When Should You Release Your Movie?

 We're on a mission to figure out the best time to launch a movie.
 Why?
 Because we're not just aiming for success; we're aiming for the very best kind.
 And to crack this secret code, we're diving deep into the world of movie release timing.